 Meanwhile, a considered yet light touch when it comes to all-too-often taboo areas like women’s health, disordered eating and mental health accessible to all, with the sport’s stars regularly opening up about their experiences of ‘tougher’ issues that affect triathletes.

-Probably the most larger-than-life character in the world of triathlon podcasting (certainly since TRS radio stopped broadcasting), Triathlon Taren – along with the long-suffering No Triathlon Kim – provides a raft of interesting interviews as well as his own quirky take on everything triathlon.
+One of the more larger-than-life characters in the world of triathlon podcasting, Triathlon Taren – along with the long-suffering No Triathlon Kim – provides a raft of interesting interviews as well as his own take on everything triathlon.

 From tri power couples to in-depth health and training advice across a wide variety of subjects, there’s plenty to satisfy triathlon fans, or as Taren Gesell himself dubs them, ‘trainiacs’!
-Meanwhile, Taren’s extra ‘trainiASK’ show gives more Q&A listening.
+In line with his YouTube channel, the show changed its name from Triathlon Taren to Taren’s Mottiv Method Podcast to serve the wider endurance community.